 Toronto, Ontario, M5H 0E2

-RE: Fair Value Analysis of Royalty Interest in Prilosec OTC
+RE: Fair Value Analysis of Royalty Interest in Adimab

 Dear Sirs,

 Pursuant to your request, RNA Advisors, LLC dba RNA Capital Advisors (“RNA” or “we”) has estimated the fair value of a royalty interest (the “Royalty” or the “Subject Interest”).
-The Royalty is derived from sales of Prilosec OTC (“Prilosec OTC” or the “Product”), a proton pump inhibitor (“PPI”) marketed by Procter & Gamble Company (“P&G” or the “Company”) whereby the Product was licensed from AstraZeneca Pharmaceuticals LP (“AstraZeneca”), the developer of the Product.
+The Royalty is derived from the drug discovery platform (“Platform”), a yeast based drug development platform marketed by Adimab LLC (“Adimab” or the “Company”) whereby the Platform is licensed to a number of biotech and pharmaceutical companies.
 Our valuation has been performed as of December 31, 2018 (the “Valuation Date”).

 This letter, along with the following report, exhibits and their conclusions (jointly the “Valuation” or the “Report”), has been developed for the sole purpose of providing executives at OMERS Administration Corporation (“OMERS” or “Management”) with value indications that will assist with their internal planning and tracking of specific investments made by OMERS IP Healthcare Holdings Limited (the “Fund”), which is managed by OMERS.
 We make no representation as to the accuracy of this Valuation if it is used for any other purpose without the written consent of RNA.